 Vote By Mail

 Mail-In Ballots: Starting in 2022, Nevada has become an all mail-in ballot state where every active registered voter will be issued a mail-in ballot for all future elections (AB321, 2021 Legislative Session).
-Voters may still choose to vote in-person at any early voting or Election Day Vote Center if they prefer that method of casting their ballot.
+Voters may still choose to vote in-person at any early voting or Election Day Vote Center if they prefer.
 Voters may also elect to permanently “opt-out” of receiving mail-in ballots for all future elections.

 To opt out, you must submit a written or online request to not receive a ballot by mail for all future elections.

-- Click here for the written opt-out form.
+- Click here for the written opt-out form in English.
+Click here for opt-out form in Spanish.

-- NOTE: We must receive all requests no later than 60 days before Election Day to opt-out for the next primary or general election.
-If the request is received after the 60 days prior to election, you will still receive a ballot in the mail for the next election and your request will go into effect at the next election.
+- NOTE: We must receive all requests no later than 60 days before Election Day to opt-out for the next election.
+If the request is received after the 60 days prior to election deadline, you will still receive a ballot in the mail for the next election and your request will go into effect for the following election.

 - NOTE: If you choose to vote in person, DO NOT FILL OUT YOUR MAIL-IN BALLOT.
 You will instead be surrendering your mail-in ballot at the polling location or signing an affirmation at the intake station.
 Click here for more information on how to vote in-person.